monisharajendran/Bankrupcy_report/Deliverables.md

 Recall (Bankrupt = 1): 0.70 (31/44 identified)

-Precision (Bankrupt): Lower than recall — reflecting more false-positives
+Precision (Bankrupt): Lower than recall reflecting more false-positives

 F1 (Bankrupt): 0.56

-This performance aligns with the cost-sensitive nature of bankruptcy detection:
+This performance aligns with the cost sensitive nature of bankruptcy detection:
 False-negatives are far more dangerous than false-positives.

 The tuned model’s sensitivity to distressed firms indicates successful learning of structural financial signals without excessively overfitting the majority class.